tymyrddin/purple/source/docs/audits/iso27001/summit.md

 - Is there a good reason for the deviation?
 (Business need changed, risk reduced)

 Decision: Either update procedures to match reality (if the reality is secure and effective) or update reality to match procedures (if deviations create risk).

+Process drift is a model failure before it is a compliance failure.
+When documented procedures and actual practice diverge, the divergence is evidence that the model the procedure was built on no longer fits operational reality.
+The diagnostic question is what changed: the environment, the risk, the tools, or the people's understanding of the task.
+Updating the documentation or retrain the staff addresses the surface condition.
+Asking why the drift happened in the first place is what prevents it from reappearing.

 #### Communication and awareness